alexpacheco/LSUBeamer/README.md

  * v1.0: Initial version defines a color scheme using LSU's purple and gold colors for any beamer theme
  * v1.1: Created two themes that use the color scheme from v1.0
+ * v1.2: Modify outer theme due to change in icon sizes

 ## Disclaimer